 Integrating and binding the smart application solutions in the Manchester IoT Smart City project is a technical solution called "Platform in Platform".
 The solution unifies the application by creating a secure data path, making the intelligent collection, resolution, and use of data possible.
 Our team helps Cityverve's platform solution development and business evaluation, through open source innovation, using the characteristics of both a data platform and a development platform to attract talents from different industries to innovate.
 Our team integrates more than 30 solution providers outside the project, develops flexible and adaptable technology solutions that can adapt to the continuous development and changes of urban needs, and helps them land.

-Using the Data-driven Business Model (DDBM) Innovation Framework, One4City team maps out the current practices of data governance & offerings and metadata management identifies the key activities between the consumers/investors and landscape data owners and evaluates the associated data-driven revenue models for landscape data organisations.
+Using the Data-driven Business Model (DDBM) Innovation Framework, the One4City team mapped out the current practices of data governance & offerings and metadata management identifies the key activities between the consumers/investors and landscape data owners and evaluates the associated data-driven revenue models for landscape data organisations.

 One4City team is targeting specific market requirements for technology solutions in China in order to increase the effectiveness of UK-China high-tech collaboration.
 One4City explores real market demand for precision farming in China and indicates how the right UK technology partners could find their marketisation opportunities in the oversea market.
 Along with the main focus on cow/pig farming system building, One4City provides channels for policy support and investment funds for UK technology partners.

-Examples of engaged Chinese farms to develop digital platforms for pig farming:
+Examples of engaged Chinese farms developing digital platforms for pig farming:

 7 Bell Yd, St. James' London, WC2A 2JR, United Kingdom